Where do you fit on the brand identity prism?

 Here’s a quick tip for you: Producing this depth to nurture this relationship is something that will help significantly when it comes to differentiating your brand from competitors.

 Building trust is almost the same as building belief.
 Want to do that too?
-You’re in luck.
+Why not talk to Huddle about it?

 4. Personality